Studio policies & FAQs

-Welcome to Art Class at Corner House Studio!
-These guidelines and info help us keep our studio a welcoming, safe, and creativity-filled space for everyone.
-We can’t wait to share lots of colorful, imaginative fun with your artist!
+These guidelines help us keep our studio a welcoming, safe, and creativity-filled space for everyone.

 -